Everything You Ever Wanted To Know About The Chinese Lion Dance Tradition

-So you enjoy watching the lion dance, and so does your child?
+So you enjoy watching the lion dance, and so does your child.
 But do you know what the lion dance is really about?
 We tell you all about it in this article!

-Other than being highly entertaining, the lion dance also has a rich cultural and historical significance behind it.
+Other than being highly entertaining, the Chinese lion dance also has a rich cultural and historical significance behind it.
 But what is the lion dance really about and why is it often considered auspicious?

-What is a lion dance?
+What is a Chinese lion dance?

-A lion dance is basically 2 men (sometimes women) dressed in a lion costume, prancing around to the beat of the drums.
+A lion dance is basically two men (sometimes women) dressed in a lion costume, prancing around to the beat of the drums.
 They will show off their dexterity and skill as they attempt a coordinated feat of bringing down a symbol of good fortune such as a couplet or even a vegetable from an elevated place.

 Lion dancers are usually grouped into martial art schools and the lion dance is a way of showcasing their skills.
-The lion dance is an art form that requires training and practice to accomplish.
+The Chinese lion dance is an art form that requires training and practice to accomplish.

-The lion dance goes as far back as the Han Dynasty and there are many myths and legends surrounding this practice.
+The Chinese lion dance goes as far back as the Han Dynasty and there are many myths and legends surrounding this practice.

 However, the most compelling one is that of the story of Nian the monster.
-Nian especially liked kidnapping children and he terrorized villages year after year.
+Nian especially liked kidnapping children and he terrorised villages year after year.
 Finally, one year, a lion defeated and chased the monster away.
 Nian was livid and vowed to return the next year when he was certain that the lion would be gone by then.
-Instead, the villagers outwited Nian by creating a costume in the likeness of a lion and two villagers used it to scare him away.
+Instead, the villagers outwitted Nian by creating a costume in the likeness of a lion and two villagers used it to scare him away.
 The legend also says that loud noises from the drum, other instruments, and firecrackers helped chase Nian away.
 Red is worn during the New Years celebration because it was also believed that the the ferocious beast was afraid of the colour red.

 Another story says that it was a visiting monk who managed to tame the terrible beast by tying a red ribbon around its body.
-From then on, instead of terrorizing the village, he used his might to act as a guardian.
+From then on, instead of terrorising the village, he used his might to act as a guardian.

 Apparently, even in lion speak, there is a North South divide in the form of the types of lions that are used during such ceremonies.
 To the layman, all these lions might look the same, but there are clear distinctions.